 Shoemakers are not the only businesses with drowned components.
 Automotive producers are also hiring divers to rescue molds from underwater Thai factories, according to the Financial Times.
 Honda, for one, has said it will cut worldwide production by 50 percent because of a shortage of specialty parts.
 Reuters reports that computer hard drive prices have

 Investing more on roads, bridges and schools is an essential part of President Obama's American Jobs Act.
-If this is important in the current U.S. context, the role of both infrastructure and education in job creation is even more fundamental in developing countries, where there's much more to be done than in the U.S.
+If this is important in the current U.S. context, the role of both infrastructure and education in job creation is even more fundamental in developing countries, where there's much more to be done than in the U.S. and other advanced economies.

 Last week, world leaders gathered in Cannes, France to discuss the future of the global economy.
 Key on the agenda were issues surrounding the European sovereign debt crisis, new capital requirements for banks, commodity and food price volatility, and climate change.